Best Time to Visit Bhutan

-The quarter of March to May are the months of spring season.
-The temperature keeps varying during this period, while ranging from 3 degree to 25 degree celsius.
-The weather is usually dry and humid, offering ample of scope to explore the surroundings and indulge in trekking.
-It is also the best time to visit Bhutan in order to attend Paro Tsechu festival and meet the king of Bhutan.
+The quarter of March to May are the months of the spring season.
+The weather is usually dry and humid, offering ample scope to explore the surroundings and indulge in trekking.
+It is also the best time to visit Bhutan in order to attend the Paro Tsechu festival and meet the king of Bhutan.
 As thousands of tourists flock here during this period, it is advised to book a travel package in advance.

 With the month of June, comes the summer season, offering an enticing view of the Himalayan mountains replete with lush green paddy fields.
-The temperature during this period ranges in between 24 and 25 degree celsius.
 The region remains mostly dry during these months.
-However, one can experience mild afternoon showers two or three days.
+However, one can experience mild afternoon showers for two or three days.
 As the place witnesses low influx of visitors on this duration, one can have a more relaxed holiday while enjoying the view of splendid landscapes.

 Here comes the fall season with the month of September and it extends up to November.
-The temperature of Bhutan during this time ranges in between 10 degree and 23 degree celsius.
 And, the weather becomes quite majestic, mildly sunny and chilly, making it one of the best seasons to have a visit here.
-One can make a visit to Bhutan during this period to attend festivals, like Black-Necked Crane Festival and enjoy the view of beautiful landscape turning gold.
+One can make a visit to Bhutan during this period to attend festivals, like the Black-Necked Crane Festival and enjoy the view of beautiful landscape turning gold.

-The period between December and February experiences the winter season with temperature ranging in between 10 degree and minus 5 degree celsius.
+The period between December and February experiences the winter season.
 Most of the region remains dry during this period, while the later weeks of January experience mild snowfall.
 It is advised to avoid making a visit to Bhutan during this period as heavy snowfall disrupts roads and transportation.

 Let’s have a look at our classification of different seasons to help you choose the best season to visit Bhutan.